mcbridejc/samg-dfu/README.md

 command, so that the programming command will work whether your chip is running the bootloader or the application.

-Rebooting to DFU is requires setting a magic number into the `GPBR[7]` register, and resetting the processor:
+Rebooting to DFU is done by writing a magic number into the `GPBR[7]` register, and resetting the processor.
+Like this:

 ```
 void reboot_to_bootloader() {